Need to know

 Experts independently judged all butters, scoring each sample for flavour and aroma, texture and presentation.

-The overall score is made up of taste 90% (50% flavour and aroma, 30% texture, 20% presentation) and nutrition 10% (100% Health Star Rating, calculated from the details in the nutrition information panel and converted to a percentage).
+The overall score (what we call the CHOICE Expert Rating) is made up of taste 90% (50% flavour and aroma, 30% texture, 20% presentation) and nutrition 10% (100% Health Star Rating, calculated from the details in the nutrition information panel and converted to a percentage).

-We recommend products with an overall score of 80% or more.
+We recommend products with a CHOICE Expert Rating of 75% or more.

 Penny Lawson is a self-diagnosed 'curd nerd' with 20 years' experience in the food industry, including dairy judging at Royal Agricultural Society produce competitions in Sydney and Melbourne.
 She's been at the forefront of the specialty cheese sector as a retailer and commentator and is a passionate supporter and promoter of Australian producers.
 You can find her tasting, selling and grilling cheese at her shop, Penny's Cheese Shop, in Sydney's Potts Point.